 - Request medical records for three years before and two years after the date the will was drafted, or up to your parent's death.

 - Request relevant financial records for three years before and two years after the date the will was drafted, or up to your parent's death.

 The costs associated with the 1404 examination are paid by the estate.
 Once completed, you have 10 days to file an objection unless otherwise allowed by the court.

 An in terrorem clause, also known as a no-contest provision, states that if a beneficiary in a will contests the will and loses, he or she forfeits their inheritance.

 This type of clause is not standard in a will, but is often included when a child has been left a smaller than expected share of assets and the decedent has reason to believe the validity of the will be challenged in court.

 Conducting 1404 exams generally do not trigger an in terrorem clause in the will.
 This allows you to see if you have a valid claim without losing what you have already been given.

 The Value of Representation From Landskind & Ricaforte Law Group, P.C.

 In estate litigation, details and nuance matter greatly.
-Retaining an attorney with experience in this area will ensure that you prepare the strongest possible case.
+Retaining an estate litigation attorney with experience in this area will ensure that you prepare the strongest possible case.